-Prior Authorization is recommended for prescription benefit coverage of oral iron chelator products.
+Prior Authorization is recommended for prescription benefit coverage of oral iron chelators.
 All approvals are provided for the duration noted below.
-Because of the specialized skills required for evaluation and diagnosis of patients treated with oral iron chelator products as well as the monitoring required for adverse events and long-term efficacy, initial approval requires oral iron chelator products to be prescribed by or in consultation with a physician who specializes in the condition being treated.
+Because of the specialized skills required for evaluation and diagnosis of patients treated with oral iron chelators as well as the monitoring required for adverse events and long-term efficacy, initial approval requires oral iron chelators to be prescribed by or in consultation with a physician who specializes in the condition being treated.